A SHORT HISTORY OF NEW ZEALAND

 Disaster struck New Zealand in February 2011.
 Christchurch was devastated by an earthquake, which killed 181 people and caused massive damage to buildings and infrastructure.

 New Zealand is still mainly depends on agriculture for its exports.
 New Zealand is famous for sheep although it also has many cattle.
-Crops like wheat, barley, peas and apples are grown and New Zealand has many vineyards.
+Crops like wheat, barley, peas, and apples are grown and New Zealand has many vineyards.
 Another important export is kiwi fruit.
-However an important industry in modern New Zealand is tourism.
-Today the population of New Zealand is 4.6 million.
+However, an important industry in modern New Zealand is tourism.
+In 2020 the population of New Zealand was 4.8 million.

 A list of famous New Zealanders